rng-guy/NFSMWBartender/README.txt

    apply to vehicles with "count" values of at least 5, as no roadblock contains more than 5 cars.

  • Rarely, cops that are not in "Roadblocks" spawn tables might still show up in roadblocks.
-This is a vanilla bug; it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
+This is a vanilla bug: it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
    This bug is not restricted to cop spawns: if the stars align, it can even happen with traffic.